CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 {{%notice note%}}
 - You must run backup and restore scripts with sudo privileges.
 - When you upgrade from NetQ 4.11 to 4.13, any pre-existing validation data will be lost.
+- NetQ does not retain custom-signed certificates during the backup and restore process.
+If your deployment uses a custom-signed certificate, you must {{<link title="Install a Custom Signed Certificate" text="reconfigure the custom-signed certificate">}} after you perform a new NetQ VM installation.
 {{%/notice%}}

 ## Back Up Your NetQ Data